-5.5 Filing by Facsimile
+5.5 Filing by Facsimile or E-mail (Amended January 1, 2014.)

-Neither the Court nor the Clerk's Office will accept for filing any facsimile transmission without prior authorization from the Court.
-The party using facsimile transmission to file its papers must accompany any such documents with a cover letter stating that the Court authorized such transmission and the date on which the Court provided that authorization.
+Neither the Court nor the Clerk's Office will accept for filing any facsimile or e-mail transmission without prior authorization from the Court.
+The party using facsimile or e-mail transmissions to file its papers must accompany any such documents with a cover letter stating that the Court authorized such transmissions and the date on which the Court provided that authorization.
 Violations of this Rule subject the offending party to the Court's full disciplinary powers.